-Passive Income Ideas to Boost Your Retirement Income
+Passive Income for Retirement: 12 Creative Ideas to Boost Your Financial Security

-Here are a TON of ideas for how to create passive income:
+Here are a 12 plus ideas for how to create passive income for retirement or any financial goal:

-Create Passive Income by Investing in Real Estate
+1. Create Passive Income for Retirement by Investing in Real Estate

 If you own your home, then most financial experts would say that you already have enough exposure to real estate for a well-diversified portfolio.
 However, real estate investing can be an excellent way to build wealth and is probably the most universally effective of all passive income streams.